The Clear Edge

 The Executive Summary

 Valentina had been stuck at $38K/month for 6 months.
-Five channels are running simultaneously.
-LinkedIn, Instagram, podcast guesting, email newsletters, and monthly webinars.
-Always creating content.
-Always promoting.
-Always busy.
+Five channels were running at the same time: LinkedIn, Instagram, podcast guesting, email newsletters, and monthly webinars.
+She was always creating content, always promoting, always busy.

 The math didn’t work.
-20 hours weekly across 5 channels = 4 hours per channel.
-Spreading effort thin.
-Mastering nothing.
+She spent 20 hours weekly across 5 channels, which meant around 4 hours per channel.
+Effort was spread thin, and nothing was getting mastered.

-She tracked where clients came from over 8 weeks.
-The pattern emerged immediately:
+She tracked where clients came from over 8 weeks, and the pattern showed up fast:

 • LinkedIn: 78% of clients (29 out of 37 clients in the past year)